Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches

 One of these events (top row, second column in table~\ref{tab:blip_event_list}) has best fit values particularly close to the true lens parameters with narrow error bars.
 This is because the lens is rather close and has a high blippiness value.
 This event breaks much of the parameter degeneracy that plagues more distant and less significant blip trajectories.
 The lens distance degeneracy with mass and proper motion can also be seen in figure~\ref{fig:covariance}, and is much stronger for the other 5 blip events.
 These degeneracies explain why the parameters that maximize the constrained likelihoods do not necessarily coincide with the true lens parameters.

 We conclude that we likely expect to see about four true blip events after both the acceleration and $\text{TS}^*$ cut, the closest and most blippy of which will have accurately determined lens parameters.
-The sources in question and candidate lens locations should then be followed up by other telescopes, providing exciting prospects for the study of phenomena associated with free-floating astrophysical black holes: e.g.~accretion from the interstellar medium~\cite{Fujita_1998,agol2002}, and superradiance~\cite{1971JETPL..14..180Z,PhysRevLett.28.994,Starobinsky:1973aij,lasenby_2016,Baryakhtar_2017,Baryakhtar_2021}.
-A free-floating astrophysical black hole has only been claimed to have been detected once~\cite{Sahu_2022} in the past.
+The sources in question and candidate lens locations should then be followed up by other telescopes, providing exciting prospects for the study of phenomena associated with free-floating astrophysical BHs: e.g.~accretion from the interstellar medium~\cite{Fujita_1998,agol2002}, and superradiance~\cite{1971JETPL..14..180Z,PhysRevLett.28.994,Starobinsky:1973aij,lasenby_2016,Baryakhtar_2017,Baryakhtar_2021}.
+A free-floating astrophysical BH has only been claimed to have been detected once in the past~\cite{Sahu_2022,2022ApJ...933L..23L,2022ApJ...937L..24M}.